chemaar/rdfindex/README.md

  * Health Public Spending

-This dummy index must be calculated using an average between the life expectancy (withouth taking into account the sex) and the public spending.
+This dummy index (the full example is at apps/rdfindex-core/src/test/resources) must be calculated using an average between the life expectancy (withouth taking into account the sex) and the public spending.
 Furthermore we have the next observations (values are not real):

 * Life expectancy